sumitshyamsukha/nets213-final-project/README.md

 * A comment can also be flagged as spam.
 Comments flagged as spam will also be displayed so.
 * Each comment will have associated with it a score value.
 This score value will be determined based on a certain statistic: lower bound of Wilson score confidence interval for a Bernoulli parameter.
 [Credit: http://www.evanmiller.org/how-not-to-sort-by-average-rating.html]

+The Quality Control is split between the Aggregator and the Comment classes.
+The Comment class allows the user to mark a comment as spam, and the Aggregator, while printing comments, takes care of displaying "flagged as spam" for the comments that have been marked as spam.

 ** Point Value: 4 **

 ## Aggregation <a id="aggregation"></a>